 - State licensing of MLOs can be a slow and burdensome process, which creates a disincentive for MLOs already employed at bank and bank affiliated lenders from moving to non-bank lenders.
 Under the current process, an MLO making the move from bank to non-bank is required to sacrifice their income for several weeks or months.
-Alternatively, the lender is required to pay the MLO even though they cannot originate loans or meet with prospective borrowers or referral sources.
-Neither option is tenable or appropriate for a competitive labor market.
+Alternatively, the lender is required to pay the MLO even though the MLO cannot originate loans or meet with prospective borrowers or referral sources.
+Neither option is tenable or appropriate for a competitive or mobile labor market.

 - Enactment of the SAFE Transitional Licensing Act would promote a fair and competitive labor market by eliminating barriers to:

-- The ability of non-bank lenders, especially small lenders, to compete for talented MLOs.
+- The ability of non-bank lenders-especially small lenders-to compete for talented MLOs; and

-- The ability for MLOs to work for any employer-bank or non-bank-that offers them the best chance to succeed in their field.
+- The ability for MLOs to work for any employer-bank or non-bank-that offers them the best chance to earn income and succeed in their career.

 - By breaking down artificial employment barriers, the new law will also result in more MLOs completing pre-licensing education and taking a standardized test -- leading to a better-qualified MLO workforce, a larger number of test-takers and therefore greater compliance with lending laws.